bennadel/git-cheat-sheet/README.md

 # I want to view the contents of a file in a given commit.

-By default, the `show` command shows us the changes made to a file in a given commit.
+By default, the `show` command shows you the changes made to a file in a given commit.
 However, if you want to view the entire contents of a file as defined at in a given commit, regardless of the changes made in that commit, you can use the `:` to identify a filepath:

 ```sh
 # Outputs the contents of the `README.md` file as defined in the `head` commit